 Postdoctoral Prize Fellow in Sociology at Nuffield College, University of Oxford

-I study mechanisms of inequality, mobility, and stratification in education, the labor market, and the penal system.
-My work contributes to debates about educational policy, social policy, and judiciary policy.
-I mainly focus on explaining the stark variation and inequities in populations’ socioeconomic well-being, such as employment chances, household income, job earnings, college graduation, and life expectancy.
-I am most interested in answering questions about how individual-level events and macro-economic conditions or shocks shape the directions life courses.
-My work is focused on race, ethnicity, class, gender, and their intersections.
+I study mechanisms of racial/ethnic, gender, and class inequality, social mobility, and stratification in education, the labor market, and the penal system.
+My research is focused on explaining the stark variation and inequities in populations’ socioeconomic well-being, including employment chances, household income, job earnings, college graduation chances, mental health, and life expectancy.
+Specifically, my analyses measure how individual-level events and macro-economic conditions or shocks shape the directions life courses.
 For example:

-In answering these questions I draw on empirical data from both North America and Europe – in a comparative fashion where possible.
+I draw on quantitative data from both North America and Europe – in a comparative fashion where possible.
 I use a range of quantitative methods (from descriptive to computational), while retaining a strong interest in theoretical debates and qualitative research in my fields of study.